peterihimire/blog-challenge-app/README.md

 ## Overview

 The Post Challenge API is a RESTful service for managing posts.
-It includes functionalities for creating, reading, updating, and deleting post entries, as well as retrieving user details.
+It includes functionalities for creating, reading, updating, and deleting blog entries, as well as retrieving user details.

 ## Features